saezlab/progeny/README.md

-PROGENy is resource that leverages a large compendium of publicly available signaling perturbation experiments to yield a common core of pathway responsive genes.
+PROGENy is resource that leverages a large compendium of publicly available signaling perturbation experiments to yield a common core of pathway responsive genes for human and mouse.
 These, coupled with any statistical method, can be used to infer pathway activities from bulk or single-cell transcriptomics.

 This is an R package for storing the pathway signatures.
 To infer pathway activities, please check out